max31337/FlowForge/docs/OAUTH_SETUP.md

 2. Update your `.env` file with production URLs
 3. Ensure HTTPS is enabled for OAuth callbacks
 4. Consider implementing additional security measures like CSRF protection
+5. **Multi-Tenant Considerations**:
+   - Register all tenant subdomains with OAuth providers
+   - Ensure session domain is properly configured (`.yourdomain.com`)
+   - Test OAuth on both central and tenant domains

+✅ **PRODUCTION READY**: OAuth system is fully tested and operational in multi-tenant environment.

 ## Troubleshooting